- General Examination FAQs

 4. Where will the examination be given?

-5. What testing modalities will the April and September 2024 examinations be administered in?
+5. What testing modalities will the examinations be administered in?

 Please review this graphic with your options.